 Your host will cook breakfast and dinner for you and your fellow volunteers.
-Most volunteers prefer to buy lunch during the day from one of the street vendors in the local area, and this can also be a good opportunity to spend social time with placement staff..
+Most volunteers prefer to buy lunch during the day from one of the many street vendors around Jamestown.

 You may also want to get a group of other volunteers together to sample some of the restaurants in town.
-Just ask your hosts to show your to their local favourites.
+Just ask your hosts - or even better, thechildren - to show your to their local favourites.